codewithlennylen/The-Auto_Opening-Box/README.md

 # The-Auto_Opening-Box
  This is a simple Arduino project modelled after the contactless bins all over YouTube

- Especially due to the Covid-19 pandemic, most innovative projects are built around contactless devices, Such as Automatic Dispenser, Non-contact Infrared Thermometer and so much more This project (The-Auto_Opening-Box) is a mockup of the non-contact dust-bins I watched while browsing YouTube
+ Especially due to the Covid-19 pandemic, most innovative projects are built around contactless devices;
+ such as Automatic Dispenser, Non-contact Infrared Thermometer and so much more.
+ This project (The-Auto_Opening-Box) is a mockup of the non-contact dust-bins I watched while browsing YouTube.

  ## Project Requirements
  The Project is very simple as it contains: